 Voyage’s slogan is “let’s voyage”, and this oil & vape company’s logo design shows it.
 Illustrating the idea of a swift movement and the infinite trail that it leaves behind you, this logo was designed to look and feel like space travel.

-Have your own suggestions of brands utilizing exceptional cannabis logo designs?
+Have your own suggestions of brands with remarkable cannabis logo designs?
 Please share them with us in the comments below!